r-moruju/CI_PP3_HL/README.md

 - [unittest](https://docs.python.org/3/library/unittest.html) - used to carry out testing on single units in code_testing.py file

 #### Third Party Libraries
-- [requests](https://pypi.org/project/requests/) - Used to access the API data in a json format
+- [requests](https://pypi.org/project/requests/) - JUSTIFICATION: Used to access the API data in a json format
-- [colorama](https://pypi.org/project/colorama/) - I used this library to add color to the terminal and enhance user experience.
+- [colorama](https://pypi.org/project/colorama/) - JUSTIFICATION: I used this library to add color to the terminal and enhance user experience.
 I marked warning/error information with color red and user feedback with blue and green
-- [pwinput](https://pypi.org/project/pwinput/) - Used to hide characters when the user enters the password
+- [pwinput](https://pypi.org/project/pwinput/) - JUSTIFICATION: Used to replace characters with "*" when the user enters the password, for a better user experience
-- [gspread](https://docs.gspread.org/en/latest/) - I used gspread to add and manipulate data in my Google spreadsheet and to interact with Google APIs
+- [gspread](https://docs.gspread.org/en/latest/) - JUSTIFICATION: I used gspread to add and manipulate data in my Google spreadsheet and to interact with Google APIs
-- [google.oauth2.service_account](https://google-auth.readthedocs.io/en/master/) - Module used to set up the authentification needed to access the Google API and connect my Service Account with the Credentials function.
+- [google.oauth2.service_account](https://google-auth.readthedocs.io/en/master/) - JUSTIFICATION: Module used to set up the authentification needed to access the Google API and connect my Service Account with the Credentials function.
 A creds.json file is created with all details the API needs to access the google account.
 In deployment to heroku this information is stored in the config var section.

 [Back to Table Of Contents](#table-of-contents)